-This charming and beautiful blend of sea and forest is the ultimate place for a holiday.
+This charming and beautiful blend of the ocean and forest is the ultimate place for a holiday.
 With oceanic activities, lush forests and divine cuisine, it would be hard to say no to this stunning city.

 This small city offers varieties of annual festivals and events.

-Yachats Agate Festival is held in the second weekend of January.
+Yachats Agate Festival is held on the second weekend of January.